simonchatts/reg-flake-input/README.md

    covers use cases like `nix shell nixpkgs#<package>`, `nix run nixpkgs#<package>` etc.

- - Ensure this version of nixpkgs is in the nix store, and write out a `~/.nix-path` file containing:
+ - Ensure this version of nixpkgs is in the nix store, and add a per-user gcroot to preserve it across garbage collection, and write out a `~/.nix-path` file that updates `NIX_PATH` with the appropriate `nixpkgs=` entry.

-       export NIX_PATH=nixpkgs=/nix/store/...

-   This means that if you have a shell like bash or zsh, and source `~/.nix-env`, you are also covered for the `nix-shell` and `import <nixpkgs>` cases above.
+   This means that if you source `~/.nix-env` from your `~/.zshrc`, you are also covered for the `nix-shell` and `import <nixpkgs>` cases above.
+(Note: currently this is limited to zsh.)

 This explanation was all in the mainline case (nixpkgs specifically, with a local `flake.lock` file, using the user nix registry), but you can override